 Between 2016 and 2021: San Diego experienced an average inflation rate of 3.89% per year.
 This rate of change indicates significant inflation.
 In other words, $1 in San Diego in the year 2016 would cost $1.21 in 2021 for an equivalent purchase.
 Compared to the overall inflation rate of 2.46% during this same period, inflation in San Diego was higher.

-In the year 2016: Pricing changed by 4%, which is below the average yearly change in San Diego during the 2016-2019 time period.
+In the year 2016: Pricing changed by 4%, which is above the average yearly change in San Diego during the 2016-2021 time period.
 Compared to inflation for all items in 2016 (1.26%), inflation in San Diego was higher.

 Below are calculations of equivalent buying power in San Diego, over time, for $1 beginning in 2016.
 Each of the amounts below is equivalent in terms of what it could buy at the time:

 |Year||USD Value||Inflation Rate|

 * Not final.
 See inflation summary for latest details.